Master of Professional Accountancy

 - 100 percent career placement in national and regional accounting firms

 When can I start?

 This is a full-time, 10-course program designed for accounting graduates.

-In addition to the application form, you will need to submit a statement of objectives, current resume, one accounting faculty recommendation, official transcripts from all colleges / universities you have attended, your official score on the GMAT, and your application fee (waived for Bryant alumni).
-Our GMAT waiver policy is available here.
+In addition to the application form, you will need to submit a statement of objectives, current resume, one accounting faculty recommendation, official transcripts from all colleges / universities you have attended and your application fee (waived for Bryant alumni).

 Designed for students who want to combine advanced accounting courses with additional courses in taxation.
 May be completed full-time in two semesters: Summer/Fall or Summer/Summer.
 Applicants must be (or about to become) a graduate of an accredited undergraduate accounting program.
 The four required tax courses are: Individual Income Taxation; Sales, Exchanges and Other Dispositions; Corporations and Shareholders; and Partnership Income Tax Problems.